top of page

 I've always stated that the first place to start in training your dog is with empathy.
 It should also end with empathy, and have a whole mess of empathy in between.
 The moment you forget you're dealing with a living, sentient being is the moment you stop communicating and you start dominating, and that's violence inherent in the system.

-Given who's running on the 2022 ballots, perhaps we should revisit watery tarts throwing swords as a method of electing rulers
+Given who's running in the next election, perhaps we should revisit watery tarts throwing swords as a method of electing rulers

 Utilize techniques to manage your frustration when working with your dog.